 I’d be an archaeologist and farmer living on a plot of land with lots of rescued animals.

 What was the most influential book you’ve read and why?

 I believe the true measure of a person is how they respond to adversity.
 “Endurance: Shackleton’s Incredible Voyage,” by Alfred Lansing, is the story of unrelenting adversity and unwavering leadership.
 My favorite quote from the book: “For scientific leadership give me Scott; for swift and efficient travel, Amundsen; but when you are in a hopeless situation, when there seems no way out, get down on your knees and pray for Shackleton.”

 What personal accomplishments are you most proud of?

 - JD, University of San Francisco Law School

 Brett joined Aspiriant’s predecessor firm, Kochis Fitz, in 2000 and became a Partner in 2008.
 In addition to client responsibilities, Brett serves on Aspiriant’s Board of Directors.

 Brett co-authored the book, Wealth Management, A Concise Guide to Financial Planning and Investment Management for Wealthy Clients, now in its second edition, and has served as a mentor to students in Golden Gate University's Financial Planning Program.

-Brett graduated from the University of California-Berkeley with an AB degree in Political Economy of Industrial Societies, and was a Distinguished Military Graduate from their Army ROTC program.
-He earned a JD degree from the University of San Francisco School of Law.
-Brett is a member of the State Bar of California and served in the United States Army as both an enlisted soldier, at the Tomb of the Unknowns, and officer.
+Brett graduated from the University of California-Berkeley with an A.B. degree in Political Economy of Industrial Societies and was a Distinguished Military Graduate from its Army ROTC program.
+He earned a J.D. degree from the University of San Francisco School of Law and is a member of the State Bar of California.
+Brett served in the United States Army, both as an enlisted soldier and an officer.
+As an enlisted soldier, he had the privilege of serving two years on 1st Relief at the Tomb of the Unknowns.